pallets/click/docs/why.rst

 Click is designed to be fun to work with and at the same time not stand in your way.
 It's not overly flexible at the same time either.
 Currently for instance it does not allow you to customize the help pages too much.
-This is intentional because click is desigend to allow you to nest command line utilities.
+This is intentional because click is designed to allow you to nest command line utilities.
 The idae is that you can have a system that works together with another system by tacking two click instances together and they will continue working as they should.